johnescobia/algorithm-design-and-analysis/README.md

 Examines the experimental results for the following tasks:

-* Sort edges according to distance and value with merge-sort
+* Sort edges according to distance and value with merge sort algorithm
 * Calculate shortest distances with Dijikstra’s algorithm
 * Produce a minimum spanning tree with Kruskal’s algorithm
 * Calculate the maximum benefit with 0/1 Knapsack algorithm